 - IT Audit, ensures there is no waste of resources or overlapping tools.

 - Consolidate tech into fewer applications where necessary (post audit).

 - Manage your tools, ensure employees understand the tech and the benefits they bring to the work.

 Want to learn more about what technology may be right for you?
-Check out our resources on our tech favourites or how to make your matter management software better.
+Check out our resources on our tech favourites or on how to make your matter management software better.